rrsaikat/RCalendar/README.md

 ## Available xml functions:

-              app:month_name_maxlength="two"
+              app:month_name_maxlength="two" - default is two
-              app:date_start_name="Wednesday" -
-              app:highlight_today_at_startup="true" - highlights date of today at startup (deafult value is false) app:calendar_style="light" - deafult is dark
+              app:date_start_name="Wednesday" - its the starting day of starting year ( remove this line if you want default starting day of starting year) app:highlight_today_at_startup="true" - highlights date of today at startup (deafult value is false) app:calendar_style="light" - deafult is dark
               app:show_month="false" - hide/show text of months
-              app:start_year="2020" - should be smaller than end year (default is current year) app:end_year="2021" - should be bigger than start year (default is current year) app:calendar_mode="week" - day or week(deafult is week) app:sticky_date="false" - only available for week view and its tracks your previous selected date position if its true                                             (deafult value is false)
+              app:start_year="2020" - should be smaller than end year (default is current year) app:end_year="2021" - should be bigger than start year (default is current year) app:calendar_mode="week" - day or week(deafult is week) app:sticky_date="false" - only available for week view and its tracks your previous selected date position if its true(deafult value is false)

-## Available kotlin functions:
+# Above functions can also be applied from code:

+              setYearRange(startYear: Int, endYear: Int)
+              setMonthTextLength(textLength: Int)
+              setIsDateSticky(isSticky: Boolean)

 ## Available additinal methods: